Terms and Conditions of Sale

 Milodomain.com is a private allocation auction platform for top-level domain names .fr.
 It enables the Customer to:

-- consult the list of domain names whose deletion by AFNIC is planned in the short term and which Horizon Investissement will attempt to register in its name (operation known as a "snap");
+- consult the list of domain names whose deletion by AFNIC is planned in the short term and which Horizon Investissement will attempt to register in the name of the winning Customer (operation known as a "snap");

 - place bids on these domain names within the framework of fixed-term sales;